-Submit the progress report through the GrantSolutions system.
+Submit the progress report through the Grant Solutions system.
 Reports are due 30 days after the end of the second and fourth quarter of the budget period (every 6 months).
-For the Program Indicators section of the report, below are examples of information to be included in the semi-annual report.

 A FINAL PROGRAM REPORT IS DUE 90 DAYS AFTER THE PROJECT PERIOD END DATE.